 The Interactive Plan of Study (iPOS) is the set of classes that is recognized by ASU, Graduate Education, and the Watts College of Public Service and Community Solutions as sufficient to grant a degree.
-The Program of Study totals 33 credit hours of graduate credit and includes core courses, approved electives, and a culminating project - CPP 593.
+The Program of Study totals 33 credit hours of graduate credit and includes core courses, approved electives, and a culminating project - PAF 593.
+Your faculty chair will be Dr. Spiro Maroulis.

 In order to graduate, each student must submit an Interactive Program of Study (iPOS).
 The iPOS should be submitted the first semester of the program.
 While the iPOS is a contract between the Graduate College, Department, and student, changes can be made after approval.
 Courses entered in the iPOS are not guaranteed to be offered the semester the student has chosen to take them.
 This is why updates will probably need to be made in future terms as registration opens.
-This link will explain how to fill it out: https://graduate.asu.edu/sites/default/files/ipos_student_guide.pdf.
+This link will explain how to fill it out: https://graduate.asu.edu/sites/default/files/ipos student guide.pdf.